Common 409A Mistakes Founders Make (and How to Avoid Them)

 (See: 409A Valuation Services: How to Choose the Right Provider.)

-Mistake #6: Poor Documentation
+Mistake #6: What Does Poor 409A Documentation Actually Cost You?

 Common documentation failures include: